 - ¼ cup cognac or brandy *See note

 - 1.5 lbs fresh berries, such as blackcap raspberries, preferably overripe *See note

 - 5 tablespoons (75 grams) maple syrup, or a comparable amount of sugar

 - 2 cups high quality white wine vinegar

 - Divide the berries in half.
-Refrigerate half the berries, then put the rest in a container, like a quart mason jar, and cover with the vinegar, maple and cognac or brandy and allow to sit for 48 hours, stirring occasionally and pressing them against the side to help the berries break up a bit.
+Refrigerate half the berries, then put the rest in a container and cover with the vinegar, maple and cognac or brandy and allow to sit for 48 hours, stirring occasionally and pressing them against the side to help the berries break up a bit.

 - Strain out the berries from the vinegar (saving them for another purpose, like jam or vinegar) then repeat the process with the reserved berries and infused vinegar.